dasmith/IsisWorld/README.md

 What IsisWorld needs is a script that allows the user to view the model to tweak it.
 I'm thinking something like [pview](http://www.panda3d.org/manual/index.php/Previewing_3D_Models_in_Pview), with an IsisAgent inside for scale and seeing what it looks like when an agent is holding an object, that we could use to compute the scaling parameter and the offset vectors using Panda3D's built-in `model.place()` GUI.
 Currently, the tedious process involves: loading the scene, having an agent pick it up, figuring out which dimension to rotate/scale it, and then editing the file.

-The script could be as a wrapper to [egg-optchar](http://www.panda3d.org/manual/index.php/List_of_Panda3D_Executables), then we could do away with the offset/pickup vectors altogether.
+The script could be as a wrapper to [egg-trans](http://www.panda3d.org/manual/index.php/List_of_Panda3D_Executables), then we could do away with the offset/pickup vectors altogether.

 For example, this is how you scale the model by a, rotate it by h,p,r and translate it by x,y,z.

-    egg-optchar -o output.egg -TS a -TS h,p,r -TT x,y,z input.egg
+    egg-trans -o output.egg -TS a -TS h,p,r -TT x,y,z input.egg

 Resources for adding new models: